- 1 Things To Check When Inspecting a Laser

 You want the Laser sailboat trailer and dolly to be relatively rust free.
 Slight surface rust may not be an issue, but you may want to avoid trailers & dollies that contain more severe rust that may weaken the structure as a whole.

 You may also want a trailer that is registered for the road.
-Check the tires, electrics, and general structural integrity of the trailer.
+Make sure that when inspecting a laser dinghy to buy, check the tires, electrics, and general structural integrity of the trailer.

 Click here for more info on a Dolly/Trailer combo for Sunfish and Laser Sailboats.